On Google Mentoring

 Gitlab bundles nginx as a web server.
 It can also be used as a reverse proxy to host other services while listening on the same port and make use of other SSL certificates.

 Recently at work, we had a problem when connecting to a service behind a VPN, itself being behind a firewall.
 Packets would get truncated between the service and the computer we used.
-It turned out to be a MTU problem not set to the correct size.
+It turned out to be an MTU problem not set to the correct size.

-Cython is a great tool to improve speed on computation heavy parts of a Python program, but the documentation is somewhat not very clear on where to start.
+Cython is a great tool to improve speed on computation-heavy parts of a Python program, but the documentation is somewhat not very clear on where to start.

-The following sums up different steps to more easily dive into cython.
+The following sums up different steps to more easily dive into Cython.